 A Cybersecurity Expert with Business Savvy

-Individuals who do not exhibit superior performance in multiple security domains—sometimes called generalists—wouldn't necessarily fall under the definition of an expert proposed in the beginning of this post.
-However, another category of aa security expert is a person who has extensive understanding of business practices relevant to security.
+Individuals who do not exhibit superior performance in multiple security domains—sometimes called generalists—wouldn’t necessarily fall under the definition of an expert proposed in the beginning of this post.
+However, another category of a security expert is a person who has extensive understanding of business practices relevant to security.

 Since cybersecurity exists in support of organizational goals, rather than an end in itself, security professionals can stand out in their ability to understand the business processes that influence their decisions and actions.
-This is why some information security professionals have perused an MBA education or are focusing on learning the business of the organization where they work.
+This is why some information security professionals have pursued an MBA education or are focusing on learning the business of the organization where they work.

 “Business” isn’t a subset of cybersecurity, but rather the context within which security is conducted, which is why I didn’t list it above among the security domains.
 Also, note that business savvy is different from the skill of managing people.